-we can see, Joe's identity is both English and Italian, and is influenced by the memories of previous generations and by a strong desire to belong.
-His testimony illustrates the way in which memory and migrant experience influence diasporic identity, reminding us, to borrow MacIntyre's words, that 'what I am [...] is in key part what I inherit, a specific past that is present to some degree in my present' (MacIntyre 2007: 221).
-More specifically, Joe Hurd's story sheds light on the construction of an Italian identity in the context of a city in Northern England, Hull, whose history has been marked and shaped by migration and transmigration.
-His reference to war cemeteries and war memorials shows also the importance of transgenerational historical narratives 'in the formation of the ethnic, national, and cultural identities of individuals' (Sakai 2009).2
+Joe Hurd, a fourth-generation Italian immigrant from the UK city of Kingston upon Hull,2 demonstrates here some of the key ideas at work in the articulation of migrant identity: as we can see, Joe's identity is both English and Italian and is influenced by the memories of previous generations and a strong desire to belong.
+His testimony illustrates the ways in which memory and migrant experience influence diasporic identity, reminding us, to borrow Alasdair MacIntyre's words, that "what I am [...] is in key part what I inherit, a specific past that is present to some degree in my present" (2007, 221).
+More specifically, Hurd's story sheds light on the construction of an Italian identity in the context of a city in northern England, Hull, whose history has been marked and shaped by migration and transmigration.
+His reference to war cemeteries and memorials also shows the importance of trans-generational historical narratives "in the formation of the ethnic, national, and cultural identities of individuals," where such narratives are simultaneously about personal micro interactions and emotions, and about the large process of macro history (Sakai 2009, abstract and paragraph 1.1)

 This article seeks to further examine these processes of identity construction with particular reference to the creation and articulation of an Italian identity, or italianità.
-We take as our case study the Italian migrant community of the city of Hull, and through two examples of migrant families, shed light on the processes of memory and identity making at work in the case of Italian communities across generations.
-The case of Hull is particularly interesting, given the distinctive experience in the city of migration and transmigration during the twentieth century.
-The article therefore uses the analysis of the city and its Italian community specifically as a means of illustrating the importance of the individual and the local in understanding migrant memories, traditions and stories.
+We take as our case study the Italian migrant community of the city of Hull, and through two examples of migrant families, shed light on the processes of memory and identity making at work in Italian communities across generations.
+The case of Hull is particularly interesting given the distinctive experience in the city of migration and transmigration during the twentieth century.
+The article